Barcelona, Spain

 3. Gracia & Sol De Nit (Tapas)

-Whether it's night or day, Gracia is a wonderful neighborhood to spend time in, it's charming and vibrant and has a lot of local shops and restaurants.
-I loved going there for tapas and my favorite spot was Sol De Nit (translation: night sun), the patatas bravas were always piping hot, crispy, and generously coated with their sauce and the croquettes are always on point!
+Whether it's night or day, Gracia is a wonderful neighborhood to spend time in; it's charming and vibrant and has a lot of local shops and restaurants.
+I loved going there for tapas, and my favorite spot was Sol De Nit (translation: night sun), the patatas bravas were always piping hot, crispy, and generously coated with their sauce, and the croquettes were always on point!

 4. Arc de Triomf & La Uramakeria (Sushi)